segmentio/segment-docs/src/connections/sources/catalog/libraries/server/csharp/migration-guide.md

 3. *(Optional)* Update calls that resets the anonymous ID.

-   The old SDK requires you to provide anouymous ID.
+The old SDK requires you to provide the anonymous ID.
 In the new SDK, it generates an Anonymous ID for you if you never call `analytics.Identify`.
-If you've called `Identify` and want to go back to anonymous, the new SDK provides a `Reset` function to acheive that.
+If you call `Identify` and want to go back to anonymous, the new SDK provides a `Reset` function to achieve that.

     <br> Before:
     ```c#